Getting Lean and Mean.

 Equipment and more on Exercises.

 You will notice that the above exercise routine requires neither a lot of time nor equipment.
 You do not need an extensive set of weights, just a pair of dumbbells of 3 to 5kgs weight each.
 The brand doesn't matter, just get a pair of sufficient weight at a price you can afford.
 I invested in a 5kg pair that cost me just £20.
-I would recommend getting a pair since exercises such as raises, flys and presses are better with a pair of weights.
+I would recommend getting a pair since exercises such as raises, flies and presses are better with a pair of weights.
 Many dumbbell sets have a flat side or polygonal shape so they do not roll.
-This is a nice feature since such weights can also be used as Push-up handles.
+This is a nice feature since such weights can also be used as push-up handles.

 Push ups are probably one of the best upper body exercises that you can do.
 Not everyone has the upper body strength to do push ups, however so some of us need to build up to them.
 The dumbbell curls suggested above should have given you the arm strength to attempt 30 wall push ups.
 When these are no longer an effort it is time to switch to counter/table press ups, then knee press ups, then full press ups.